sadmanador/fastKart_e-commerce/readme.md

 6. If SCSS were used, the css code and html code would have been look way to clean.
 7. Although, the project was done in HTML only situation.
 I am also well skilled in next.js and react.js. the same project would have taken way less time if made with react.js with few api's.

+8. However, responsiveness was not done due time shortage.

 ## live link below
 <https://wondrous-puppy-69e8d3.netlify.app/>